 - Click the Underline button in the toolbar.

-Our article continues below with additional information on underlining in Google Docs, including pictures of these steps.
+Our article continues below with additional information on how to underline in Google Docs, including pictures of these steps.

-How Do You Underline in Google Docs?
-(Guide with Pictures)
+How to Put Underline in Google Docs (Guide with Pictures)

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop Web browsers like Firefox or Microsoft Edge.